[ESPN] 2025年NBA模拟选秀:基于交易和最新情报的选秀预测

 Standing reach: 8-3½ | Wingspan: 6-7¾

-Considering not many teams in this range have express backcourt needs, as well as the uncertainty surrounding potential trades, it has been tricky to confidently identify a landing spot for Jakucionis.
-Most project him in the range of No. 11-14, with the Trail Blazers and Bulls viewed as possibilities.
+Considering not many teams in this range have backcourt needs, as well as the uncertainty surrounding potential trades, it has been tricky to confidently identify a landing spot for Jakucionis.
+Most project him in the range of Nos.
+11-14, with the Trail Blazers and Bulls viewed as possibilities.

 After Portland traded Anfernee Simons and brought in an older guard in Jrue Holiday, clearing the way for Scoot Henderson and Shaedon Sharpe to spread their wings in the backcourt, there’s perhaps more room for Portland to develop a younger backcourt player, especially one who can space the floor effectively.
 The emerging Donovan Clingan makes it unlikely the Blazers will target a center with this pick.